COSC3020/mergesort-Will-GreinerUWYO/README.md

 ## Sources

 I used [w3schools](https://www.w3schools.com/dsa/dsa_algo_mergesort.php) to help me with the merge function.
 I took the general loop structure of two nested for loops from Lily Brongo, who also helped me with some of the syntax and flow of the program.
-Lily also told me to go to the slides for help with the code and the Runtime Analysis
+Lily also told me to go to the slides for help with the code and the Runtime Analysis.
+I used [hyperskill](https://hyperskill.org/blog/post/javascript-array-slicing-techniques#:~:text=In%20JavaScript%2C%20you%20can%20do,and%20the%20end%20is%20exclusive.) to help with splitting the arrays